wilsonify/wilsonify.github.io/content/recipes/TOFU SCRAMBLE TACOS210.md

 ## Instructions

 1 Chop up the broccoli into pieces no larger than a nickel, aiming for about 2 cup.

-Dice the
+Dice the bell pepper and onion into pea-size pieces.

-bell pepper and onion into pea-size pieces.
-Shred the carrot on that box grater you think you

-bought a while back.
+Shred the carrot on that box grater you think you bought a while back.

 Mince the garlic and jalapeño.
-In a small bowl, mix together the cumin,

-chili powder, and oregano and set that    aside.
-PREP WORK, MOTHER ER.
+In a small bowl, mix together the cumin, chili powder, and oregano and set that aside.

 2 Now it’s time to cook.

 In a large skillet, heat the oil over medium heat.
-Add the onion and

-cook until it starts to look golden around the edges, 3 to 5 minutes.
-Now add the chopped
+Add the onion and cook until it starts to look golden around the edges, 3 to 5 minutes.

-broccoli and bell pepper and cook until the broccoli starts to get tender but isn’t all

-limp, another 3 to 4 minutes.
-Don’t overcook this    or your broccoli will taste like little
+Now add the chopped broccoli and bell pepper and cook until the broccoli starts to get tender but isn’t all limp, another 3 to 4 minutes.

-soggy trees.
 Now add the garlic and jalapeño and sauté for about 30 seconds.

 3 While that is going on, drain the tofu and squeeze out as much water as possible.
-(You

-can just use your hands; no need to press this bastard.)
-Now crumble that tofu into the pan in
+(You can just use your hands; no need to press.)

+Now crumble that tofu into the pan in quarter-size chunks.
-quarter-size chunks.
-Some small bits are cool but the more you stir it, the more    is going

-to break down, so its better to start bigger and work to smaller, you know?
-Sauté that tofu
+Some small bits are cool but its better to start bigger and work to smaller, you know?

-around with the veggies for 2 to 3 minutes and try to get it all mixed in.
-If the pan starts
+Sauté that tofu around with the veggies for 2 to 3 minutes and try to get it all mixed in.

-looking dry, add a splash of water and move the   on.
-Add the soy sauce and lemon/lime
+If the pan starts looking dry, add a splash of water.

+Add the soy sauce and lemon/lime juice all over the pan.

-juice all over the pan.
-Add the spice blend, shredded carrot, and nutritional yeast right after
+Add the spice blend, shredded carrot, and nutritional yeast right after and stir.

-and stir those  ers in.
-Let this all cook together for about 2 minutes so that the flavors
+Let cook together for about 2 minutes so that the flavors blend.

-blend.
 Top with the hot sauce, stir, and then pile the filling into your waiting tortillas.

-Breakfast is served, bitches.

-Serve with avocados, fresh cilantro, and your favorite salsa.   yeah.
+Serve with avocados, fresh cilantro, and your favorite salsa.

 ## Modifications
-Whatever heat you can handle.

 Remove the seeds for less heat.